How Do I Get My Criminal Record Sealed in Illinois?

 Applying for a Job

 Before hiring someone new, businesses, especially larger ones, will typically ask if you have a criminal record.
 The question may be specifically about past felonies.
 Under Illinois law, there can’t be questions about criminal backgrounds during the application phase.
-If you’re being interviewed or given a conditional job offer, a potential employer can ask you about convictions.
+A potential employer can ask you about convictions if you’re being interviewed or given a conditional job offer.

 Applying for College

-Felons can face challenges when applying to college or if you seek on-campus housing.
-You may be asked about your criminal history or the school may do a criminal records check.
+Felons can face challenges when applying to college or seeking on-campus housing.
+You may be asked about your criminal history, or the school may do a criminal records check.
 If you have a criminal record, you can’t get loans or some grants from the federal government, but you may qualify for other types of grants and programs.

-Colleges are most concerned about preventing people who may have a higher risk of violence on campus.
+Colleges are most concerned about keeping off campus people who may have a higher risk of violence.
 The popularity of online classes has exploded.
 If you use that method, since you won’t be in class or living on campus, a school may not care whether you have a criminal record or not.

 We all make mistakes.
 You may be able to make a fresh start.
 After your criminal record is sealed, many new opportunities may open up for you.
 Our country believes in second chances.
 There are legal methods to keep your past away from those wanting to know too much.